daudix/distrobox/docs/content/useful_tips.md

 ![image](https://user-images.githubusercontent.com/598882/170837120-9170a9fa-6153-4684-a435-d60a0136b563.png)

-## Using the GPU inside the container
+## Using the GPU inside the Container

 For Intel and AMD GPUs, the support is baked in, as the containers will install their latest available mesa/dri drivers.